ludocode/onramp/docs/status.md

 ### Virtual Machine

 A feature is checked here if it is well-specified and it is implemented in the debugger and (for non-debug features) other common VMs.
-Most of the below features are optional.

 | Feature                                                       | Status |
 |:--------------------------------------------------------------|:------:|